Comet in Moominland: Other versions

 Jansson wrote and illustrated a black-and-white comic strip version for newspapers.
 The 86-day story does not follow the book's plot; for example, the Moomins get their news from a radio, not a trip to the observatory, and Little My appears throughout the story, albeit often observing.
-In this version the comet hits Moominvalley dead on, laying the landscape bare.
-Right away, however, flowers bloom, and life begins again.
+In this version the comet hits Moominvalley at the same time as a massive flood, and the effects of the two cancel each other out.

 The novel has been adapted into animation several times, including the 1978 series Mumi-troll, the 1992 feature Tanoshii Mūmin Ikka: Mūmindani no Suisei, and 12 episodes of the stop-motion animated 1977–1982 Polish TV series, The Moomins (the storyline of which was based on Jansson's preferred 1968 revision of the novel, which had also been the basis of its Polish translation).
 The episodes of the stop-motion series were remastered, re-recorded with a full voice cast, and edited into the 2010 compilation movie Moomins and the Comet Chase.